armory/docs/content/en/plugins/github-api/_index.md

 linkTitle: GitHub API
 no_list: true
 description: >
-  TBD
+  Armory's GitHub API Plugin provides features that enable engineers to trigger Spinnaker pipelines from GitHub workflows, update GitHub deployment status based on pipeline outcome, and view GitHub Action logs in Spinnaker.
 ---

-## What the GitHub API plugin does
+## GitHub API Plugin features

-Spinnaker is not offering a native integration with GitHub actions as it does with other CI systems like Jenkin, Gitlab CI, Travis, etc.

-By using the GitHub API plugin, we offer you multiple integration points between GitHub and Spinnaker:
+The GitHub API Plugin provides GitHub integration features that Spinnaker lacks:

-- Spinnaker stages to trigger GitHub workflows using **workflow_dispatch** or **repo_dispatch** events
+- Trigger a Spinnaker pipeline from a GitHub workflow using **workflow_dispatch** or **repo_dispatch** events
-- Monitor GH workflow and finish the pipeline execution based on the GitHub Workflow conclusion
 - Trigger a Spinnaker pipeline automatically when a GitHub workflow finishes successfully
 - Trigger a Spinnaker pipeline when a new GitHub Deployment is created
+- Monitor a GitHub workflow and finish pipeline execution based on the GitHub workflow result
 - Update GitHub deployment status based on Spinnaker pipeline conclusion
-- View Github Action Logs in Spinnaker, meaning there is no need to navigate to GitHub to view the logs
+- View Github Action Logs in Spinnaker -- there is no need to navigate to GitHub to view the logs

 All the integration points mentioned above use the concept of GitHub Apps.